adampeklay/AWS-cka_2nd_edition_live_lessons_by_pearson/packer/README.md

 ==> cka lab ami.amazon-ebs.k8s-lab-ami: + logger 'at job scheduled successfully, hostnames will be set upon ec2 creation'
 ```

-Combined with Terraform, we can spin up and spin down our labs at our leisure, and keep our AWS costs down on our personal free accounts.
+Combined with Terraform, we can spin up and spin down our labs at our leisure.
+This will help us keep our AWS costs down on our personal AWS accounts.

 ### Steps required for making the AMI:
 - subscribe to the AMI specified below